Khushalpatel499/Git_tutorial/README.md

     2. main features: a. track the histroy of code.
                       b. collaborate
     3. Change in project is two ways in git: 1.add 2.commit
     4.Git work on system for setup we required: a.
-A code editor <br>
+A code editor
                                                 b.
 Window(GitBash) or Mac(Terminal)
+    5. git --version : for check the version of git on system

 ## Github-
     1. A website that allow developers to store and manage their code.